usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

 <p><strong>Password</strong>: <u>your USF net ID password</u></p>

-These programs are useful from transferring files from the cluster and your local computer but it can also make it easier to edit text files.
-From these programs, you can right-click on a .txt or .sh file and edit with more sophisticated text editor interface like <a href= "https://www.sublimetext.com/"> Sublime text </a> or <a href = "https://code.visualstudio.com">Visual Studio Code</a>.
+These programs are useful for transferring files between the cluster and your local computer but it can also make it easier to edit text files.
+From these programs, you can right-click on a .txt or .sh file and edit with a more sophisticated text editor interface like <a href= "https://www.sublimetext.com/"> Sublime text </a> or <a href = "https://code.visualstudio.com">Visual Studio Code</a>.
 Saving any edits you make in these programs will save it on the cluster.

 </div>

 <a id="linux-cluster-computing-at-USF"></a>
-## Linux: Cluster Computing at USF
+## Linux: Cluster Computing at USF: loading programs
+  aka, intro to environments

+Research Computing has many programs already installed on the cluster.
+These are generally available as environmental modules--the program itself along with any dependencies/environmental settings that the program requires to run (see presentation for more about modules and environments).
+Modules work by adding the directories containing the required executable programs to your search-path.
+When the module is unloaded, all those changes are reversed.

-Research Computing has hundred of programs already downloaded on the cluster.
-We can see what these are by running the following:
+We can see what modules are available by running the following:

        module avail

 Before loading any of these programs, lets check our PATH.
-PATH is an environment variable that specifies a set of directories, separated with semicolons (;), where executable programs are located.
-Run the following the print your path.
-You most likely will not have a long path with any executable programs listed.
-You can comfirm this by running ```module list``` which will list any loaded modules.
+PATH is an environment variable that specifies a set of directories, separated with colons (:), where the system should search for executable programs.
+Run the following to print your path.

-      echo $PATH.
+      echo $PATH

 To load one of these programs, use **module load**.
 Below is an example loading fastqc.
-We can check to see if this loaded by running ```module list``` or ```echo $PATH```.
+We can check to see that it loaded by running ```module list``` (or ```echo $PATH```, which you'll see has been modified to add the directories containing fastqc executables).
 You should now be able to run fastqc commands.

         module load apps/fastqc/0.11.5

-To unload all your modules and reset everything to the original state:
+To unload all your modules and reset everything to the original state (always run this step before loading any modules to minimize potential conflicts):

         module purge

 <a id="linux-intro-to-conda-containers"></a>
-## Linux: Intro to Conda/Containers
+## Linux: Intro to Conda/Environments

-After purging your module, you can add more modules the Hub has made available.
-Running the following code will permanently copy the programs in the Hub shares module files folder to your /.bash_profile, or your user environment.
+After purging your module, you can add more modules the Hub has made available to your module search-path.
+Running the following code will permanently add the directory containing Hub modulefiles to your module search-path (by adding a line to your ~/.bash_profile, the file setting your user environment at login).
+You'll then be able to use

         echo "export MODULEPATH=$MODULEPATH:/shares/omicshub/modulefiles" >> ~/.bash_profile